 - Authors must avoid making defamatory statements in submitted articles that could be construed as impugning any person's reputation.

-- Authors must declare any potential conflict of interest – be it professional or financial – which could be held to arise concerning their articles.
+- Authors must declare any potential conflict of interest – be it professional or financial – which could arise concerning their articles.